jncc/scottish-lidar/README.md

 ------------------------------

 We expose the existing "Catalog" database API on the Internet, removing the need for any backend web server or cloud functions.
 This also creates the possibility of a significant future deliverable.

-See the `jncc/catalog` repository.
-You can run a full local instance of the database and API with Docker. 🐳

 The Catalog database has two basic concepts: *collections* and *products*.
 In this application, a collection is a *dataset*, visualized with a *layer* on the map.